EzraWeller/pact/README.md

 Pacts are configurable prisoner's dilemmas in which:
 1. Two parties each deposit some ETH.
 2. Each party attests to whether the pact has been fulfilled (using commit-reveal for fairness).
-3. Each party gets a payout depending on the attestations.
+3. Each party gets a payout depending on the attestations (configurable for each pact).

 A typical pact resembles the classic prisoner's dilemma:
 | | P1 "yes" | P1 "no" |